tsahiduek/ai-on-eks/education/01-what/04-inference-libraries.md

 ### ONNX Runtime

-A cross-platform inference accelerator that works with models in the ONNX format.
+A cross-platform inference accelerator that works with models in the ONNX (Open Neural Network Exchange) format.
+ONNX is an open standard that allows models trained in one framework (like PyTorch or TensorFlow) to be converted and run in different environments, making it crucial for cross-platform deployment and interoperability.

 **Key Features:**
 - **Framework Agnostic**: Works with models from PyTorch, TensorFlow, etc.